aziontech/lib/packages/domains/README.md

 # Azion Edge Domains

-Azion Edge SQL Domains provides a simple interface to interact with the Azion Edge Domains API, allowing you to create, delete, and query databases.
-This client is configurable and supports both debug mode and environment variable-based configuration.
+Azion Edge Domains provides a simple interface to interact with the Azion Edge Domains API, allowing you to create, list, get, update, and delete domains.

 ## Table of Contents